-9 See the BsUFA goals letter titled "Biosimilar Biological Product Reauthorization Performance Goals and Procedures Fiscal Years 2018 Through 2022" available on the FDA website at https://www.fda.gov/downloads/forindustry/userfees/biosimilaruserfeeactbsufa/ucm521121.pdf.
-The program is considered for reauthorization every 5 years; updated goals letters are posted on the FDA website at previously discussed at a drug development meeting, a separate meeting may be appropriate to ensure understanding of the regulatory context (see section IV., Procedures for Submission of a Request, when an SPA meeting is requested, but an investigational new drug application (IND) has not been filed).
+9 See the BsUFA goals letter titled "Biosimilar Biological Product Reauthorization Performance Goals and Procedures Fiscal Years 2018 Through 2022" available on the FDA website at interest regarding the protocol.
+If the proposed trial that will be the subject of a Request was not previously discussed at a drug development meeting, a separate meeting may be appropriate to ensure understanding of the regulatory context (see section IV., Procedures for Submission of a Request, when an SPA meeting is requested, but an investigational new drug application (IND) has not been filed).
 FDA strongly encourages sponsors to request such meetings to discuss such trials and the Request.
 As provided in section 505(b)(5) of the FD&C Act, if a sponsor makes a reasonable written request for such a meeting, FDA will grant the meeting request.
 In some cases (e.g., protocols to support submission of an efficacy supplement or a carcinogenicity study), FDA may already be familiar with the regulatory context, or it can be adequately described in the Request and supporting materials.
 In such cases, some sponsors have decided not to submit a meeting request and FDA has accepted the Request for SPA without having had a prior meeting.